-We propose to build a resource of biological samples within the ZEPSOM cohort to estimate epigenetic age acceleration and its relationship to genetic and environmental predictors of stress-related mental illness.
+The ZEPSOM-Bio is supported by the Canadian Institute of Health Research (CIHR) to build the resource of biological samples within the ZEPSOM cohort, and to estimate epigenetic age acceleration and its relationship to genetic and environmental predictors of stress-related mental illness.
 Findings from the ZEPSOM sample will be explored in a number of large cohorts made available through a network of national and international collaborations.
 This research program will also benefit from a multidisciplinary team including both new and senior investigators.